tguimas/Portfolio/PowerApps/GymTrendMobile/README.md

 ### Login Page

-In this page the user can login with username and password and recover password
+In this page the user can login with their username and password and recover their password

 ![Login Page](https://github.com/tguimas/Portfolio/assets/115223702/96f3bd7e-5a6d-42d2-a3e1-91441cb7dd1f)